 Note: the prices that you see for various commodities is per ton based generally.

-Mutual Funds: Mutual Funds are the companies who take the investment from you and invest in the shares according to their in-depth research, Generally mutual funds give more returns when compared to the SENSEX.
+Mutual Funds are the companies who take the investment from you and invest in the shares according to their in-depth research.
+Generally, mutual funds give more returns when compared to the SENSEX.

 The portfolio (stock holdings), is well diversified and possess the least risk.
 It is also a good platform to invest money.

-The CMP of a mutual fund is called as NAV – Net Asset Value.
+The CMP of a mutual fund is called NAV – Net Asset Value.

 We have two types of mutual funds:

-In an open-ended fund, you can buy and sell at any point in time but in close ended fund you have to wait till the lock in period is over like three yrs, five yrs, etc…
+In an open-ended fund, you can buy and sell at any point in time, but in a close-ended fund, you have to wait till the lock-in period is over like three yrs, five yrs, etc

-Mutual funds is a good destination for investment when made for the long-term point of view.
-The IPO of the mutual fund is called as – NFO – New fund offer.
+Mutual funds are a good destination for investment when made from the long-term point of view.
+The IPO of the mutual fund is called – NFO – New fund offer.

 Reference site: http://www.moneycontrol.com/mutualfundindia/